-Connection is only allowed from machines in the MU network.
-From machines outside of this network, you can use a service for a connection VPN MU .
+Connection is allowed only from machines in the MU network.
+From machines outside this network, it is possible to use, for example, a service for connection VPN MU .

 mstsc .
-After startup, you must fill out the computer name
+Once started, it must be filled in as the computer name

-ate.fi.muni.cz , press Connect and enter the custom name in the form
+ate.fi.muni.cz , press Connect and enter the user name in the form

 ntfi\your_login .
-Alternatively, many other settings can be edited before clicking on
+Alternatively, many other settings can be adjusted by clicking on

-- the General tab allows you to pre-populate the login information and save the settings to a file
+- the General tab allows you to pre-populate login information and save settings to a file

-- the Display tab allows you to set the client window size and color depth.
-Smaller color depth is suitable for slow connections.
+- the Display tab allows you to set the size of the client window and the color depth.
+Shorter color depth is suitable for slow connections.

-- The Local Resources tab allows you to set up audio, discs, printers, mailboxes, and so on.
+- The Local Resources tab allows you to set up sharing (transfer) of audio, disks, printers, mailboxes, etc.

-- the Experience tab allows you to optimize the size of the transmitted data according to network connection speeds
+- the Experience tab allows you to optimize the size of transmitted data according to the speed of the network connection

 We recommend using the program

 xfreerdp .
-If it is not included in the user's Linux distribution, it can be translated from the source code from the project page
+If it is not included in the Linux distribution used by the user, it can be compiled from source code from the project page

 rpmfind.net ap.
-You can then connect with a command
+You can then connect, for example, with the command

-xfreerdp -d NTFI -u your_login ate.fi.muni.cz (the other program switches the program when it starts up
+xfreerdp -d NTFI -u your_login ate.fi.muni.cz (the program will list other switches at startup

 xfreerdp without parameters).